equinox-project/equinox-js/docs/docs/message-db/source.md

   checkpointer: ICheckpointer
   /** The handler to call for each batch of stream messages */
   handler: (streamName: string, events: ITimelineEvent<string>[]) => Promise<void>
-  /** The number of milliseconds to sleep between tail reads */
+  /** sleep time in ms between reads when at the end of the category */
   tailSleepIntervalMs: number
   /** The maximum number of concurrent streams to process, enforced via p-limit */
   maxConcurrentStreams: number